jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 <img src='https://jcarroll.com.au/wp-content/uploads/2018/10/groove_small.gif' width="500"></img>

-The problem with where this is heading is that we aren't allowed to create the method for an atomic class, as <a href="https://twitter.com/BrodieGaslam">Brodie Gaslam</a> points out on Twitter
+The problem with where this is heading is that we aren't allowed to create the method for an atomic class, as <a href="https://twitter.com/JorisMeys">Joris Meys</a> and <a href="https://twitter.com/BrodieGaslam">Brodie Gaslam</a> point out on Twitter

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Yes, you&#39;re right.
 Below is what I remembered, which suggested that if it were not sealed, it could be defined, but that isn&#39;t true b/c `do_arith` only dispatches on objects (as you point out), although in theory it could dispatch on atomics, but probably doesn&#39;t for speed. <a href="https://t.co/UXk6Tdm3lW">pic.twitter.com/UXk6Tdm3lW</a></p>&mdash; BrodieG (@BrodieGaslam) <a href="https://twitter.com/BrodieGaslam/status/1047838113052155904?ref_src=twsrc%5Etfw">October 4, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>